-Rio 2016 Paralympic Games are a great opportunity to start reporting on a more inclusive way.
-Check out the tips we collected to make your stories more meaningful.
+The Rio 2016 Paralympic Games were a great opportunity for journalists to report on disability sports in a more inclusive way.
+Here are tips to make disability sports stories more meaningful.

 "No Notion"Award to Vogue Brazil campaign for the Paralympic Games

-GADIM Brazil has just been launched to guide media professionals on how to talk about disability in a constructive way and based on human rights.
+GADIM Brazil guided media professionals in 2016 on how to discuss disability in a constructive way that is based on human rights.

-We knew that the Paralympic Games in Rio 2016 would bring challenges in representation of disability in the mass media but we did not expect to see first up an example that misfired in such a blatant way: Vogue Brazil’s new campaign, produced by the Africa Agency, #WeAreAllParalympians showing images of able-bodied Brazillian actors Cleo Pires and Paul Vilhena photoshopped to appear to be amputees.
+The Paralympic Games in Rio 2016 brought challenges in representation of disability in the mass media, but we did not expect to see first up an example that misfired in such a blatant way: Vogue Brazil’s campaign, produced by the Africa Agency, #WeAreAllParalympians showed images of able-bodied Brazilian actors Cleo Pires and Paul Vilhena photoshopped to appear to be amputees.

-Vogue Brazil’s campaign inspired GADIM Brazil to launch the “No Notion” award and bestow on the team involved.
+Vogue Brazil’s campaign inspired GADIM Brazil to launch the “No Notion” award for its stigmatizing campaign and bestow it on the team involved.